mjocc/gcse-programming-project-django/README.md

 python manage.py migrate
 ```

-To work with the site (specifically the database models) in an interactive shell:
+To work with the application (specifically the database models) in an interactive shell:
 ```bash
 python manage.py shell
 ```